-If you decide to provide a copy of the form, your Basic Life and Basic Accidental Death & Dismemberment (AD&D) insurance amounts, if applicable, will be set at the higher amounts shown on the form.
+If you decide to provide a copy of the Form W-2, your Basic Life and Basic Accidental Death & Dismemberment (AD&D) insurance amounts, if applicable, will be set at the higher amounts shown on the Form W-2.
 (Basic Life and Basic AD&D are available only to those employees whose benefits eligible pay is less than \$200,000.)
-Your contributions for medical coverage, Group Universal Life (GUL) amount, and Long-Term Disability (LTD) benefits and contributions will also be based on the higher amount.
+Your contributions for medical coverage, Group Universal Life (GUL) amount and Long-Term Disability (LTD) benefits and contributions will also be based on the higher amount.

-Your decision to have your benefits eligible pay set at \$60,000 or based on your Form W-2 Wage and Tax Statement amount is irrevocable.
+Your decision to have your benefits eligible pay set at your annual base salary at Citi or based on your Form W-2 Wage and Tax Statement amount from a former employer is irrevocable.

-The list of items that constitute benefits eligible pay under the Plan is exclusive and shall not include any extraordinary payments, including, but not limited to, those related to settlements or forgivable loans or any other amounts unless specifically set forth in the Plan Document or in an agreement or statement of policy approved or authorized by the Senior Human Resources Officer of Citigroup Inc. or his or her delegate.
+The list of items that constitute benefits eligible pay under the Plan is exclusive and shall not include any extraordinary payments, including, but not limited to, those related to settlements or forgivable loans or any other amounts unless specifically set forth in the plan document or in an agreement or statement of policy approved or authorized by the Senior Human Resources Officer of Citigroup Inc. or his or her delegate